myathway-lab/Istio-Peer-Authentication/README.md

 ### Test Scenario 2

+1)
-1) Create two namespaces
+- Create two namespaces

-2) Inject the Istio.
+- Inject the Istio in both namespaces.

-3) deploy the applications.
+- deploy the applications on both namespces.

 ![image](https://github.com/myathway-lab/Istio-Peer-Authentication/assets/157335804/4dbc8413-848c-4c0d-8500-d2032a61c0f5)

-Let’s verify if the applications are able to access.
+Let’s verify if the applications can access each other.

 > istio-in-action ⇒ test2
 >